bgatellier/scodi/README.md

 _Scodi_ has been designed to be as light as possible, which explains its modular approach: you only install what you need.

-To do so, _Scodi_ is divided in 3 types of modules.
+To do so, _Scodi_ is divided in 3 types of packages.

-## Modules types
+## packages types

 | Type | Mission | Example |
 | ------ | ------ | ------ |